 The lanyard does not entitle you to fast track or jump queues but where possible staff will move you to the front of a queue or direct you to the shortest queuing lane.

 It also does not provide you with a personal staff escort through the airport.
 If you require wheelchair assistance, please contact your airline directly to pre-arrange this service.

 How to get a lanyard

-If you think the lanyard would be good for you, a friend or family member, please email email@example.com at least one week before you fly.
-We will then make sure the lanyard is ready for you to collect when you arrive at the airport.
-The lanyard will also include a card with your name on.
+If you think the lanyard would be good for you, a friend or family member, please email firstname.lastname@example.org at least one week before you fly.
+We will print a lanyard and post this to you so you have it when you arrive at the airport.
+The lanyard will also include a card with your name on it and the details of an Emergency Contact in the event of an emergency.
 You do not need to provide proof of your disability to apply for your lanyard.
 And, once you get one, it is yours to keep and use for future journeys or outings where the scheme is recognised.